gdebojyoti/boilerplate-react-vite/README.md

-# React + Vite
+# Boilerplate: React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The base template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+I have made the following updates on top of it -
+- [x] React & ReactDOM updated to v19
+- [x] React Router v7 added to support pages

 Currently, two official plugins are available: